MonBoza/language/README.md

 ## Description

  This browser application selects which programming language is suitable for their programming career.
 Users just fill out a quick survey and the language is selected for them.
+ * If you submit career choice = "developer", favorite season = "summer", favorite food = "pizza", favorite book genre = "fiction" vacation = "hawaii".
+  Your result should be "C#"
+ * Else if you submit career choice = "dev ops", favorite season = "winter", favorite food = "sushi", favorite book genre = "horror" and vacation = "spain"
+ Your result should be "SWIFT"
+ * Else your result should be "RUBY"
+ * Try it out at http://monboza.github.io/language/

 ## Setup/Installation Requirements